benjbuch/octo_waffle/part_01-basic_interactions.md

 `A` and `a` are different symbols.

-For the sake of reproducibility, some chunks are directly followed by the output you should obtain on your machine.
+For the sake of reproducibility, some chunks are directly followed by the output that you should obtain on your machine.
 In this case, the lines are prefixed with a ‘\#\#’ mark.

 > In R, the ‘\#’ sign serves as comment character and can appear nearly
 > anywhere in the code.
 Anything typed behind this sign will be